Currently reading: The best 4x4s and off-road cars – driven, rated and ranked

 Basic-spec versions are reasonably affordable, while top-spec cars offer packed-out equipment rosters and seating for up to seven.

-As you'd expect, in its quest for reliabity Toyota has chosen simplicity for the Land Cruiser's suspension.
-There are no air springs or fancy adaptive damers here, just tough live axles and a ladder frame chassis.
-With no height adjustment its 700mm wading depth is 200mm lower than a Defender's, but low range can be engaged at the touch of a button and the disconnectable front anti-roll bar allows even greater axle articulation.
+With no height adjustment, its 700mm wading depth is 200mm lower than the Defender's, but low range can be engaged at the touch of a button and the disconnectable front anti-roll bar allows even greater axle articulation.

-On the road this means its less sophisticated, with a slightly more energetic ride and lower levels of refinement.
-Yet it handles accurately and the four-cylinder 2.8-litre diesel makes up for in grunt what is lack in polished manners.
+On the road this means it's less sophisticated, with a slightly more energetic ride and lower levels of refinement.
+Yet it handles accurately and its electrified 2.8-litre four-cylinder diesel engine makes up for what it lacks in polished manners with grunt.

 Back to top